-This online instruction will include synchronous instruction in the form of live Zoom workshops on key research topics.
-Review a summary of our standard workshop types and the Library Instruction Workshop Calendar for details.
-Professors can encourage students to attend one or more of these sessions outside of class time.
-Certificates of Attendance will be provided on request at the end of each workshop, and can be posted in Moodle as proof of completion of "attend at least one library workshop" assignments.
+Online instruction can include synchronous instruction in the form of live Zoom workshops on key research topics.
+Professors can encourage students to attend one or more sessions outside class time.
+Certificates of Attendance can be requested at the end of each workshop and posted in Moodle as proof of completion for "attend at least one library workshop" assignments.

-The virtual library visit that is highly effective and universally supportive of almost all library and research-related learning objectives is a visit to the live reference chat box.
-Assign class-related research to your students and require that they find a particular type of source (e.g. peer-reviewed articles, newspaper articles, or images).
-Require the students to ask for help finding those sources in the chat box on the library home page.
-After their chat with a librarian, instruct the students to click the envelope icon on the chat box to have a transcript of their chat emailed to them.
-This transcript can then be posted in Moodle as proof of completion of the library chat assignment.
-Note that part of this type of assignment will be to for students to ask their research question during chat reference hours, when the chat box is staffed.
+A virtual library visit that is highly effective and universally supportive of almost all library and research-related learning objectives is using the reference chat.
+Assign class-related research to your students and have them use the chat on the library home page to ask a librarian for help finding a particular type of source (e.g., peer-reviewed articles, newspaper articles, or images).
+After their chat, instruct the students to choose the envelope icon on the window to have the chat transcript emailed to them.
+This transcript can be posted in Moodle as proof of completion of the library chat assignment.
+Note that part of this type of assignment will be for students to ask their research questions during chat reference hours when the chat is staffed.

-Schedule in advance general and specialized tours of the library for University classes as well as off-campus groups through the Instructional Services Librarian, Jennifer Hamilton.
-Non-university groups such as high schools are encouraged to schedule tours during intercessions.
+General and specialized library tours can be scheduled in advance for University classes as well as off-campus groups.
+Non-university groups such as high schools are encouraged to schedule tours during intersessions.

 Contact firstname.lastname@example.org to schedule a library tour.

 Jennifer Hamilton | Assistant Professor and Head of Instructional Services

 (337) 482-1160 | email@example.com

 Andrea Broussard | Visiting Instructor